 October 26, 2018

-A decision from the Tennessee State Court of Appeals creates big changes in what Tennesseans can expect from the legal and financial professionals (called fiduciaries) they hire in the Volunteer state.
+The ruling imposes sweeping changes to what Tennesseans can expect from the legal and financial professionals (fiduciaries) in the Volunteer state.

-A “fiduciary,” according to www.Law.com is “ …a person or business who has the power and obligation to act for another (often called the beneficiary) under circumstances which require total trust, good faith and honesty.”
+A “fiduciary,” according to www.Law.com is “ …a person or business who has the power and obligation to act for another (a client or beneficiary) under circumstances which require total trust, good faith and honesty.”

 SMALL CASE.
 BIG CHANGES

-Tennessee’s new rules come from a simple accounting case that started in the court of Williamson County Clerk and Master Elaine Beeler, and was later heard by Williamson County Judge James Martin III.
+The new rules spring from the accounting for an estate that started in the court of Williamson County Clerk and Master Elaine Beeler, and was later heard by Williamson County Judge Timothy Easter and then Judge James G. Martin III.

 THE CRUX OF THE MATTER:

-The case was about the accountings for the estate of Woody Darken.
-Woody Darken was a retired businessman living in Leiper’s Fork.
+The case is rooted the accountings for the estate of Woody Darken.
+Darken was a retired businessman living in Leiper’s Fork.
 His first wife, and the mother of their two children, had died from cancer.
-Woody later remarried.
+Some years later, Woody remarried.

-Darken represented one of three generations of his family that used the firm of Lassiter, Tidwell, Davis, Keller and Hogan for estate planning.
-(The firm now is named Farmer, Purcell, Lassiter and White, the business home of Nashville mayor Bill Purcell).
+Darken was one of three generations of the family that employed attorney Randle S. Davis.
+Davis was the senior managing partner of the firm of Lassiter, Tidwell, Davis, Keller and Hogan for estate planning.
+(The firm now operates from the same office, but has been renamed Farmer, Purcell, Lassiter and White; the business home of mayor Bill Purcell).

-But the firm subsequently changed its tune and refused to deliver the records to the trustees.
+But then the firm subsequently changed its tune and refused to deliver the files to the trustees.

-The fight took more than two and a half years, but the Trustees prevailed.
-Judge Timothy Easter forced the firm and the executrix to deliver the hidden accountings to the trustees.
+The fight took nearly three years years, and more than $250,000 in legal fees, but the trustees prevailed.
+Judge Timothy Easter ordered the firm and the executrix to deliver the hidden accountings to the trustees.
 Judge Easter also ordered the parties to mediate the damages inflicted on the trustees by the executrix and the firm.

 MORE COURT BATTLES: THE EXECUTRIX DEMANDS TRIAL:

-At trial, hours of testimony detailed a long list of events that are historically considered illegal, including accounting fraud, insurance fraud and securities fraud.
+At trial, hours of testimony detailed a long list of events that in other states are are considered ” breaches of fiduciary duty” including destroying and hiding legal documents, computer files, securities, appraisals, billings, accountings, trust documents and financial records.